 1. Contra Health Scam is Protected by the Fair Use Policy

-The dumb scammer behind The 3 Week Diet apparently does not know that there is a Fair Use policy, which enables review sites like Contra Health Scam to use parts of copyrighted material without permission for the sole purpose of commenting upon, criticizing and parodying [Stanford University].
-In my case, I used screenshots from the website to prove my opinion that 3 Week Diet is a dangerous scam.
-Had it been I didn’t do that, the scammer would have sued me for defamation of character, slander or libel!
+The dumb scammer behind The 3 Week Diet apparently does not know that there is a Fair Use policy, which enables review sites like Contra Health Scam to use parts of copyrighted material without permission for the sole purpose of commenting upon, criticizing, and parodying [Stanford University].
+In my case, I used screenshots from the website to prove my opinion that the 3 Week Diet is a dangerous scam.
+Had it been I not done that, the scammer would have sued me for defamation of character, slander, or libel!

 Again, Fair Use is a constitutional right in the United States and many other countries.
 It can be used as a valid defense in any copyright infringement lawsuit.